khalid-alomari/Pixel-Art/README.md

 and try to draw with your mouse!

-# make sure you download the whole file.
+make sure that you download the whole file.